svanderburg/php-sblayout/README.md

 ))
 ```

-Similar to the previous example, a submenu section displays the subpages of a
+Similar to the previous example, a `submenu` section displays the sub pages of a
 particular fruit kind.

 We can also use the URL to get to a specific sub sub page.
 For example, the